Continuing Education Activity

 These children have a slightly better prognosis than type A and may live till late childhood or early adulthood.
 But they develop many complications from the disease, so the life quality is not so good.

 The prognosis depends on the time of the initial presentation.
-If it affects in infancy, the chances are very low to survive beyond 5 years of age.
+If it affects in infancy, the chances are very poor for survival beyond 5 years of age.
 If it affects after 5 years, then patients may live to the age of 20 years.
 But each patient has a slightly different outlook depending on the severity and presentation of the disease.

 Niemann-Pick disease is a progressive disease, and quite often, complications develop with time.